lukebrandonfarrell/react-native-screen-keyboard/README.md

 The back and custom key will pass a sting, either `"back"` or `"custom"` to the keyDown callback.

-The `<PinKeyboard />` also has a number of functions which can be triggered through refs.
+The `<VirtualKeyboard />` also has a number of functions which can be triggered through refs.

  - `displayMessage(message)` this will create a popup above the keyboard displaying the given a message.
 The style of the popup can be customized through props.